homerhanumat/lzchugo/content/_index.md

 description: "Nothing in the Universe is Hidden"
 ---

+## News:  Beginners Retreat Upcoming!

+The next Beginners Retreat is January 10.
+Click [here](/retreats) for details.

 ## Welcome!

 The Lexington Zen Center is a non-profit organization affiliated with the <a href="http://www.furnacemountainzen.org/" target="_blank"> Furnace Mountain Zen Retreat Center</a> in Clay City, Kentucky.
 The Lexington Center provides a friendly and non-threatening environment for the pursuit of spiritual practice.